SocialGouv/e2esdk/docs/docs/cryptography/authentication.md

 - The current timestamp, as ISO-8601
 - The user ID making the request
 - The client ID (UUIDv4 unique per instance of the e2esdk client)
+- The device ID
+- The session ID
 - The contents of the body (if any)
 - The public key of the recipient server